 Formula 1 is an ever-growing and developing sport.
 The series has taken huge strides in improving technologies used in road cars.
 Fuel efficiency development is no different, and it has led to many changes over the years in terms of the fuel capacity of Formula 1 cars.

-A Formula 1 car’s fuel capacity is 110 kilograms.
-This fuel load has to last the car for the entirety of the race which is 305km (190 miles).
-The fuel burns at a much faster rate than normal cars due to the higher performance level the engines run at.
+A Formula 1 car’s fuel capacity is 110 kilograms, meaning an F1 fuel tank can carry around 30 gallons of fuel.
+This fuel load has to last the car for the full race which is 305km (190 miles).
+F1 fuel burns at a much faster rate than normal cars due to the higher performance level the engines run at.

 Formula 1 has developed a number of technical innovations in order to improve fuel efficiency.
 From KERS to hybrid power, Formula 1 is constantly pushing technology to become better.
 Most of these technologies are also implemented directly into road cars.

 With refueling during races being banned after the 2009 season, Formula 1 teams have had to develop their engines to become much more fuel efficient.
 They can no longer burn as much fuel as they like in order to go faster.

 It has become a challenge both for engineers and drivers to get their cars from the start of the race all the way to the end without running out of fuel.
 Everything needs to be carefully calculated, and the engine performance needs to be monitored properly in order to stay fast enough to remain competitive.

 The minimum distance of a Formula 1 race is 305 kilometers, or 190 miles (excluding the shortest race at Monaco).
 This might not seem all that far for a car to go, however keep in mind these cars are driving on the limit which consumes the fuel at a much faster rate.
 They are also designed specifically to go just that distance and not much further.